 Urged to reflect upon myself, I entered under your guidance the innermost places of my being; but only because you had become my helper was I able to do so.

 The light I saw was not the common light at all, but something different, utterly different, from all those things.
 Nor was it higher than my mind in the sense that oil floats on water or the sky is above the earth; it was exalted because this very light made me, and I was below it because by it I was made.
 Anyone who knows truth knows this light.

 O eternal Truth, true Love, and beloved Eternity, you are my God, and for you I sigh day and night.
 As I first began to know you, you lifted me up and showed me that, while that which I might see exists indeed, I was not yet capable of seeing it.
 Your rays beamed intensely on me, beating back my feeble gaze, and I trembled with love and dread.

 Late have I loved you, O Beauty ever ancient, ever new, late have I loved you!
 You were within me, but I was outside, and it was there that I searched for you.
 In my unloveliness I plunged into the lovely things which you created.
 You were with me, but I was not with you.
 Created things kept me from you; yet if they had not been in you they would not have been at all.
-You called, you shouted, and you broke through my deafness.
-You flashed, you shone, and you dispelled my blindness.
-You breathed your fragrance on me; I drew in breath and now I pant for you.
-I have tasted you, now I hunger and thirst for more.
-You touched me, and I burned for your peace.

-This excerpt from the Confessions of St. Augustine (Lib.
-7, 10, 18; 10, 27: CSEL 33, 157-163, 255) is used in the Roman Office of Readings for the Feast (liturgical memorial) of Saint Augustine on August 28th.
+This post on Jesus as the one mediator, the only way to God contains the famous line “Late have I loved you, O Beauty ever ancient, ever new.”
+It is an excerpt from the Confessions of St. Augustine (Lib.
+7, 10, 18; 10, 27: CSEL 33, 157-163, 255).
+It appears in the Roman Office of Readings for the Feast (liturgical memorial) of Saint Augustine on August 28th.